hapijs/hapi/docs/Reference.md

       an additional argument with the signature `function(err, result, cached, report)` since the cache interface cannot return values synchronously.
 Defaults to `true`.
-    - `generateKey` - a function used to generate a unique key (for caching) from the arguments passed to the method function (with the exception of the last 'next' argument).
+    - `generateKey` - a function used to generate a unique key (for caching) from the arguments passed to the method function (the callback argument is not passed as input).
 The server will automatically generate a unique key if the function's arguments are all of types `'string'`, `'number'`, or `'boolean'`.
 However if the method uses other types of arguments, a key generation function must be provided which takes the same arguments as the function and returns a unique string (or `null` if no key can be generated).
-Note that when the `generateKey` method is invoked, the arguments list will include the `next` argument which must not be used in calculation of the key.

 ```js
 var Hapi = require('hapi');